 HEED THE VOICE OF WILLIAM SAROYAN

-After it’s done dancing and celebrating, Armenia should definitely get cycling.
+After it’s done dancing and celebrating, Armenia should definitely get electric cycling and scooting.

-After all, it’s most internationally recognized author, William Saroyan, was himself a cyclist and had the highest praise for the humble two wheeler as the “the noblest invention of mankind.”
+After all, its most famous and internationally recognized author, William Saroyan, was himself a cyclist and had the highest praise for the humble two wheeler as the “the noblest invention of mankind.”